twinguy/mvp001/docs/functional/fdd_7.md

 ## 1. Purpose & Scope

-This Technical Design Document (TDD) defines the **Customer Portal** capabilities for the HVAC, Plumbing, and Electrical services platform described in `functional.md`.
+This Functional Design Document (TDD) defines the **Customer Portal** capabilities for the HVAC, Plumbing, and Electrical services platform described in `functional.md`.
 It is intended to be detailed enough for engineers and LLM-based task generators to decompose the Customer Portal module into concrete implementation tasks.

 - **Source functional requirements (from `functional.md`, §7 Customer Portal)**:
   - Online booking and appointment management.